skrub-data/skrub/doc/end_to_end_pipeline.rst

 .. _table_vectorizer:

-Turning a dataframe into a numerical feature matrix
+Turning a dataframe into a numeric feature matrix
 ---------------------------------------------------

 A dataframe can contain columns of all kinds of types.
 We usually refer to such data as